Your Employer Might Offer Student Loan Assistance. Here's What You Need to Know

 According to Betterment's research, 57% of employees believe their bosses should help them pay off student debt.
 And 85% said they'd leave their current job for a company that offered more financial support for student loans.

-"Employees have more leverage than ever, so employers are rushing to stay competitive," Carlyle said.
+"Employees have more leverage than ever, so employers are rushing to stay competitive," Carlisle said.
 "New entries in the job market have new needs and the market needs to respond to that."

 How are companies helping employees with their student loans?